 You can even integrate sensors and GPS technology to provide data on asset condition, as well as location.

-An efficient use of most RFID asset tracking systems is the ability to set your own parameters.
+An efficient use of RFID asset tracking is being able to set your own parameters.
 This can allow you to receive real-time alerts if assets are moved to unauthorised locations or even removed from the building where they’re located.

 Whereas, with a barcode or serial number system, you may not know that an asset had been moved or was missing until it’s too late.